natecook1000/swift-evolution/proposals/0000-unicode-for-string-processing.md

 let regex3 = /banana/.ignoresCase()
 ```

-Calling an option-setting method like `ignoresCase(_:)` acts like wrapping the callee in an option-setting group `(?:...)`.
+Calling an option-setting method like `ignoresCase()` acts like wrapping the callee in an option-setting group `(?:...)`.
 That is, while it sets the behavior for the callee, it doesn’t override options that are applied to more specific regions.
 In this example, the middle `"na"` in `"banana"` matches case-sensitively, despite the outer call to `ignoresCase()`:

 ```swift
 let regex4 = Regex {